Information about the ACT Scoring Chart

-You must know that your composite scores can show the number of questions that you have answered correctly in each of the five sections of ACT.
-For example, if you get a composite ACT score of 24 in English, it may mean that you were able to answer 55-56 questions correctly in the test section.
-If you want to know about the number of questions you answered correctly in each ACT section from your composite score, you can find it out at http://mindfish.com/blogs/bill/archive/2010/11/10/act-score-chart.aspx.
+You must know that your composite scores can show the number of questions that you have answered correctly in each of the five sections.
+For example, if you get a composite score of 24 in English, it may mean that you were able to answer 55-56 questions correctly in the test section.
+If you want to know about the number of questions you answered correctly in each section from your composite score, you can find it out at http://mindfish.com/blogs/bill/archive/2010/11/10/act-score-chart.aspx.

 Chart for Converting ACT Composite Score into Percentile Score:

-Once you have calculated your ACT composite score, you have to know the position it holds when it is compared with the test scores of other test takers.
-In other words, you have to know the percentile ranking that your ACT composite score holds.
-Mentioned below is an ACT scoring chart that depicts the conversion of your composite ACT score into ACT percentile ranking:
+Once you have calculated your composite score, you have to know the position it holds when it is compared with the test scores of other test takers.
+In other words, you have to know the percentile ranking that your composite score holds.
+Mentioned below is a scoring chart of ACT test that depicts the conversion of your composite score into percentile ranking: